-On Wednesday, Karina Wagenpfeil, a writer and scientist with ME/CFS, MCAS, POTS, and EDS, tweeted photos of a problematic practice question for a medical licensing exam from Medscape.
+In July, Karina Wagenpfeil, a writer and scientist with ME/CFS, MCAS, POTS, and EDS, tweeted photos of a problematic practice question for a medical licensing exam from Medscape.
 In the multiple choice question, people choose a diagnosis for a woman who goes to the ER for physical pain not detected by various lab tests.
 The “correct” answer to the question is Munchausen syndrome, a mental disorder characterized by deliberate acts to seem ill to receive attention.
 Other options are somatization disorder, conversion disorder, hypochondriasis, and malingering — none of which, Wagenpfeil points out, are physical disorders.

 Very disappointed by Medscape's USMLE practice question of the week.
 Asked to diagnose woman with unexplained pain and they don't even give a physical disorder as an option.
 Their 'correct' answer = Munchausen Syndrome.
 This is the bullshit we're teaching our docs?! pic.twitter.com/AeJWbP3lSj

 In a follow-up tweet, Wagenpfeil said Munchausen syndrome, an outdated term for “factitious disorder imposed on self,” is considered rare.
 A woman with undiagnosed pain, however, is not rare.
 There are many conditions that cause pain but are difficult to diagnose, she continued.

 Medscape is used by medical professionals for “medical news and expert perspectives; essential point-of-care drug and disease information; and relevant professional education,” according to its site.
 This means mostly medical professionals and medical students would see this question.